-Sometimes a drive suffers an improper shut-down and the heads have friction with the platters.
-That will result in platter damage and a bent or broken head-stack.
-Sometimes, they just suffer from adaptive drift.
-They were calibrated in the factory, but over time the baseline conditions have changed to the point that they would need to be re-calibrated, if re-calibration didn’t involve destroying all your data.
+Sometimes a drive suffers an improper shut-down and the heads crash into the platters.
+This leads to platter damage and bent or broken heads.
+And sometimes, the heads just suffer from “adaptive drift.”
+They were calibrated in the factory, but over time the baseline conditions have changed to the point that they would need to be re-calibrated.
+(Unfortunately, re-calibrating them would wipe out all of your data.)

-The number one rule of data recovery is do as little as possible to alter the baseline condition, remembering that each drive has all their uniqueness and every component replaced will conflict with that baseline and impede data recovery.
-Cleaning or replacing the entire HSA are both common.
-Finding compatible heads is a constant battle, even with our large hard drive library containing over 100,000 parts drives.
+The number one rule of data recovery is do as little as possible to alter the baseline condition.
+Each drive is unique.
+Every component replaced will conflict with that baseline and impede data recovery.
+Finding compatible heads is a constant battle, even with our 100,000-donor-strong hard drive library.

 Hard Drive Motor Failure

-Especially in external hard drive data recovery, seized spindle motors are very common.
+Especially in external hard drives, seized spindle motors are very common.
 This type of recovery must always take place in a clean air environment.
 Even the tiniest invisible particulates in the air can cause big trouble when attempting to perform data recovery.
 Most often the spindle will need to be replaced, but re-balancing of the hard drive platters on the new motor can be very tricky.
 These cases can vary wildly in complexity.

-Sometimes the motors aren’t fully seized and there is a small burr inside that can be dealt with, so you don’t have to take the platters off the motor.
-Sometimes the motor itself would spin freely if it weren’t for the set of magnetic read heads jammed on the platter, instead of resting in a bumpy/lubricated landing zone or plastic ramp.
-In these cases while the motor itself isn’t the problem, it is very common for those heads to have caused scratches on the platters during their massive deceleration from 7,200 RPM.
+Sometimes the motors aren’t fully seized and there is a small burr inside that can be dealt with, so you don’t have to take the platters off of the motor.
+Sometimes the motor has stopped spinning because the read/write heads have clamped on the platters and are holding it in place.
+In these cases while the motor itself isn’t the problem, it is very common for those heads to have caused scratches on the platters during their massive deceleration.